 Final Stabilization means completion of all soil disturbing activities at the site and establishment of a permanent vegetative cover, or installation of equivalent permanent stabilization measures (such as riprap, gabions or geotextiles) that will prevent erosion.

-40 CFR means Title 40 of the Code of Federal Regulations, which is the codification of the general and permanent rules published in the Federal Register by the executive departments and agencies of the Federal government.

 gpm means gallons per minute; the volume of fluid passing a point during a one minute interval.

 Groundwater means water in a saturated zone or stratum beneath the land surface or a surface water body.